jacobvarner/hoops-jacobvarner/_posts/2020-11-10-2020-2021-sec-basketball-team-previews-arkansas-razorbacks.md

 ### Newcomers

 Like I mentioned above, Arkansas has a lot of new faces taking the court this season and it's a nice mix of transfers and recruits.
-Eric Musselman brought in the 8th best recruiting class in the nation and 4th best recruiting class in the SEC.
+Eric Musselman brought in the 8th-best recruiting class in the nation and the 4th-best recruiting class in the SEC.
 Joining the talented high school prospects are three graduate transfers and three players that sat out last season after transferring the year prior.

 ![Arkansas Newcomers][image2]